1931 Atlantic hurricane season: Hurricane Six

 A tropical wave emerged from Africa on August 28.
 The wave may have developed into a tropical cyclone over the eastern Atlantic at the end of August, though evidence is inconclusive.
 Given the absence of abundant evidence beforehand, a tropical depression is assessed to have developed about 65 miles (100 km) west of Grenada by 18:00 UTC on September 6.
 The system moved west-northwest through the Caribbean, becoming a tropical storm six hours after formation and a hurricane late on September 8.
 Still intensifying, it reached peak strength as a Category 4 hurricane with winds of 130 mph (215 km/h) before making a devastating landfall around Belize City, Belize, at 20:00 UTC on September 10.
 It fell to tropical storm intensity before crossing the Bay of Campeche, where its exact intensity is unknown given sparse data.
 The system ultimately made landfall north of Tampico, Tamaulipas, early on September 13 as a minimal tropical storm.
-It weakened to a tropical depression shortly after moving inaldn and dissipated after 12:00 UTC that day.
+It weakened to a tropical depression shortly after moving inland and dissipated after 12:00 UTC that day.

 The approach of the hurricane in Belize coincided with celebrations for the Battle of St. George's Caye.
 Local residents gathered in the street and were apathetic to the cyclone, both because warnings from U.S. ships in the region may have been withheld, and because residents believed local reefs would stunt the impact of any approaching storm.
 St. George's Caye was reportedly left in ruin.
 Upon landfall on the mainland, the system delivered winds up to 132 mph (212 km/h) and a large storm surge in Belize City, inundating streets to a depth of 5–9 ft.
 Seventy percent of the city was destroyed, including all properties on six streets being completely washed away.
 All agricultural plantations within the vicinity of Belize City, as well as along the Belize River, were razed.
 The mouth of the Belize River was obstructed by the wreckage of numerous small boats, including six schooners and a 200 t dredge.
 Overall, damage throughout Belize was estimated at $7.5 million.
 The storm killed approximately 2,500 people, signifying the deadliest hurricane on record in Belize and one of the deadliest on record in the Atlantic basin.